 Adjustment exception.
-If you qualify for the adjustment exception and you chose not to make adjustments to any foreign qualified dividends or foreign capital gains (or losses) that you have, you can elect not to adjust your qualified dividends and capital gains.
+If you qualify for the adjustment exception, you can elect not to adjust your qualified dividends and capital gains.
 You make this election by not completing the Worksheet for Line 17.
-You must make this election if you have any foreign qualified dividends or foreign capital gains (or losses) and you chose not to make any adjustments to those amounts when you completed lines 1 and 5.
+You must make this election if you have any foreign gualified dividends or foreign capital gains (or losses) and you chose not to make any adjustments to those amounts when you completed lines 1a and 5.
+You cannot make this election if you have any foreign qualified dividends or foreign capital gains (or losses) and you made adjustments to those amounts when you completed lines 1a and 5.
+In this case, complete the Worksheet for Line 17.